Jyriu/Jyriu/README.md

 ## What I Do

-I'm passionate about building **AI-powered tools** and robust **data systems** that solve real-world problems.
+I'm passionate about building **robust softwares** that solve real-world problems.
 I’m currently focused on:
 - **Data Engineering** and **ETL pipelines**
 - **Machine Learning** & **MLOps**
-- **Full-Stack Development** for data-driven apps

-I also enjoy contributing to open source, creating clean and maintainable code, and continuously exploring new technologies.
+- **Software Engineering**

 ---